nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 3. **Automated Security Headers**: CSP rules are generated and applied to our NGINX configuration during deployment.
    If any verification fails, the deployment is discarded, maintaining the security of the live site.

-By automating these steps and pairing them with monitoring tools, we ensure security practices are consistently applied.
-Alerts notify our team when deviations from the expected security posture occur, allowing us to maintain control and respond quickly.
+By automating these steps and pairing them with monitoring tools, we ensure consistent security practices.
+Alerts notify our team of any deviations, allowing us to maintain control and respond promptly.

 ## Tools for Automating and Testing Security